Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.Surveying/readme.md

 ![Projection of a circular arc between two Survey into the horizontal plane](LongitudinalProfileArcConversion.JPG)

 The class `Survey` defines two additional properties: `Latitude` (denoted here $\phi$) and `Longitude` (denoted here $\lambda$).
 This is because the drilling data model makes only use of globally defined values, meaning that a well position, i.e., a `Survey` must be defined uniquely on the Earth.
 This is achieved by using `Latidude` and `Longitude` on the WGS84 spheroid, which is the reference Earth spheroid for all geodetic conversions.
+As a reminder, the earth is modelled as an oblate, i.e., a spheroid flatened at the pole.
 It should be noted that the WGS84 latitude is a geodetic one, meaning that it is the angle between the equator plane and the normal that passes through the point.
 But as the Earth is an oblate, the normal does not pass by the Earth center.
 The angle between the equatorial plane and the line that passes by the Earth center and the point is called the geocentric latitude, denoted here $\phi'$.
 The relation between the two latitudes is: